MicrosoftDocs/fabric-docs/docs/data-engineering/browse-spark-applications-monitoring-hub.md

 ## Access to Monitoring hub

-You can access the Monitoring hub to view various Apache Spark activities by slecting **Monitoring hub** in the left-side navigation links.
+You can access the Monitoring hub to view various Apache Spark activities by selecting **Monitoring hub** in the left-side navigation links.

 :::image type="content" source="media\browse-spark-applications-in-monitoring-hub\monitoring-hub-in-the-left-side-navigation-bar.png" alt-text="Screenshot showing the monitoring hub in the left side navigation bar." lightbox="media\browse-spark-applications-in-monitoring-hub\monitoring-hub-in-the-left-side-navigation-bar.png":::